BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 The main outcome of this session was a workshop discussion that guided the creation of document on using compact identifiers to make project reports more interoperable.

-This part was followed by an interactive, hands-on session around FAIRificiation recipes in the ELIXIR FAIR Cookbook [@RoccaSerra2023].
+This part was followed by an interactive, hands-on session around FAIRification recipes in the ELIXIR FAIR Cookbook [@RoccaSerra2023].
 The selection of data challenges and topics for this session was selected based upon topics identified from the research projects and communities mentioned above, as well as during the preparatory webinar.

-The third and alst topic of the first day was a session on the FAIRification of AOPs, expanding on earlier work by the CIAO project ([https://www.ciao-covid.net/](ciao-covid.net)).
+The third and last topic of the first day was a session on the FAIRification of AOPs, expanding on earlier work by the CIAO project ([https://www.ciao-covid.net/](ciao-covid.net)).
 Similar to the identified data challenges, the discussion during this session was also based on data challenges around the use and development of AOPs, identified by research projects and communities.
 This session fed directly into the continued development of the AOP-Wiki, highlighting efforts to make AOPs more findable and interoperable.

 The second day started with a session on the ELIXIR Data Platform and the FAIRsharing Toxicology Collection.
 This collection is an ongoing collaboration between the ELIXIR Toxicology Community and the FAIRsharing project, recently boosted by a FAIRsharing Community Champion project.
 An interactive questionnaire was used to gather information on the profiles of attendees, the types of data they typically seek, and the databases they commonly use.
-This allowed for insights into the specific resources and data sources valued by the toxicology community, which led to discussions, helped identify gaps in existing databases and opportunities for the ELXIRI Data Platform and FAIRsharing Toxicology Collection to better support toxicology researchers.
+This allowed for insights into the specific resources and data sources valued by the toxicology community, which led to discussions, helped identify gaps in existing databases and opportunities for the ELIXIR Data Platform and FAIRsharing Toxicology Collection to better support toxicology researchers.

 The main focus of the second day was a hands-on session on developing FAIR Implementation Profiles (FIPs).
 The FIP is a socio-technical approach to drive FAIR convergence by encouraging communities to publicly declare the FAIR Enabling Resources (FERs) [@fer_def] they use to implement the FAIR principles.
 Comparison of FIPs between communities can guide members of those communities to widely used FERs thereby avoiding duplicated efforts and improving interoperability [@Schultes2020].